ricardoianelli/ricardoianelli/README.md

 ## :runner: About me

-- 👨🏽‍💻 Someone who love coding and digital games;
+- 👨🏽‍💻 Someone who love coding and digital games.
-- 🌱 MSc in Computer Science;
+- 🌱 MSc in Computer Science.
-- 💬 Ask me about anything, I love to connect!;
+- 💬 Ask me about anything, I love to connect!
-- 📫 How to reach me: [@ricardoianelli](https://www.linkedin.com/in/ricardoianelli/);
+- 📫 How to reach me: [@ricardoianelli](https://www.linkedin.com/in/ricardoianelli/)

 ## 💬 To know more about me:
 <a href="https://www.linkedin.com/in/ricardoianelli/"><img align="left" alt="Ricardo's Linkedin" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" /></a>